-- A system requirements document: This describes the complete functionality of the system outwardly performs in great detail but does not specify how the system operates internally to generate the outward performance. - High-level and low-level design documents: These documents specify exactly how the system operates internally.
+- A system requirements document: This describes the complete functionality of the system-how the system outwardly performs in great detail but does not specify how the system operates internally to generate the outward performance.
+Such a document is necessary before system procurement-for a demonstration project or a revenuecollecting system-can occur. - High-level and detailed design documents: These documents specify exactly how the system operates internally.
 At the lowest level, design documents may include such detailed information as circuit board layouts and computer algorithms.